nativescript-community/ui-label/README.md

 `tns plugin add @nativescript-community/ui-label`

-This command automatically installs the necessary files, as well as stores nativescript-htmllabel as a dependency in your project's package.json file.
+This command automatically installs the necessary files, as well as stores nativescript-community/ui-label as a dependency in your project's package.json file.

 ## Configuration